bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * OU Dates Report
 * Quickmail

-The following bug fixes (with their CLAMP tracking number) were included in v2.2.1:
+The following bug fix (with its CLAMP tracking number) was included in v2.2.2:

+* CLAMP-449: version conflict causes unmigrated forum attachments

+If you were running an LAE 1.9 release and have upgraded to an LAE 2.2 release your forum module is potentially in a broken state.
+Please see http://cme.clamp-it.org/mod/forum/discuss.php?d=947 for instructions on how to resolve this issue.

+The following bug fix was included in v2.2.1:

 * CLAMP-415: Legacy course files not created in all restore scenarios